I

 The Italian Greyhound is a medium-maintenance breed with several particular issues you need to be aware of.
 Because of its housetraining problems (even if you train it as a puppy), it is a good idea to have an enclosed yard and a dog door just in case it needs to go out.
 You should also factor in the price of annual health checkups in order to catch and treat health problems as early as possible.

-The American Kennel Club recommends that an Italian Greyhound at the appropriate weight should have visible hip bones, but don’t deprive it of food so that the ribs show through the skin.
+According to the American Kennel Club, an Italian Greyhound at the appropriate weight should have hip bones that are just visible, but the ribs should not be visible, though they should be easily felt under a thin covering of flesh.
 If you need extra tips about the dog’s diet, then you should consult with the vet.

 Maintenance and Grooming